 Negotiation Skills online course

-This practical, interactive course equips participants with the skills to successfully prepare, undertake, and conclude negotiations in formal and informal settings with government and non-government actors.
-The first two weeks set the stage by introducing the concept and principles of negotiation.
-The following two weeks go into greater detail regarding key skills supported by case studies and practical learning activities.
-The final two weeks of the course put these skills to practice in an online simulation exercise.
+This practical, interactive course equips participants with the skills to successfully prepare for, conduct, and conclude negotiations in formal and informal settings with government and non-government actors.
+The first weeks of the course set the stage by introducing the concept and principles of negotiation.
+The following weeks go into greater detail regarding key skills, supported by case studies and practical learning activities.
+We will meet on Zoom once a week and put these skills into practice in an online simulation exercise.
 Participants in this course will receive individual feedback and guidance from the course facilitator to help them develop their knowledge and skills.

-Rather than going into the theoretical considerations of negotiation such as game theory or group decision-making theory, the course focuses on key skills that are valuable for a variety of negotiations.
+Rather than going into theoretical considerations of negotiation, such as game theory or group decision-making theory, the course focuses on key skills that are valuable for a variety of negotiations.

 Reviews